Skip to content

 Coverage Analysis

-Offices in UK (London, Bangor, Harrogate), Malta, US, Asia — 9 global offices total.
+Offices in the UK (London, Bangor, Harrogate), Malta, the US and Asia, 9 global offices in total.
 Acquiring connects to 50+ global banks.
-The UK and EU footprint is the strongest — direct card acquiring, full local-method coverage, FCA and MFSA regulation.
-US is a deliberate second pillar: 6 state gaming vendor licenses (NJ, PA, MI, CO, NV publicly named) plus US money transmission licensing, and a US gaming team that has worked with online casino, poker and sportsbook operators for seven years.
-Asia presence exists through the office network but local-method depth is lighter than Solidgate or Asian-native PSPs.
-LATAM is the genuine gap — no published PIX, Boleto, OXXO or SPEI local acquiring.
-Operators with significant LATAM volume need to pair with AstroPay or PayRetailers.
+The UK and EU footprint is the strongest, with direct card acquiring, full local-method coverage and FCA and MFSA regulation.
+The US is a deliberate second pillar: state gaming vendor licenses publicly named for NJ, PA, CO and NV (Trust Payments markets six total, with the full schedule not consistently disclosed) plus US money transmission licensing, and a US gaming team that has worked with online casino, poker and sportsbook operators for seven years.
+Asia presence exists through the office network but local-method depth is lighter than Asian-native aggregators such as Help2Pay, which runs local-bank rails across nine ASEAN markets.
+LATAM is the real gap, with no published PIX, Boleto, OXXO or SPEI local acquiring, so operators with significant LATAM volume need to pair with AstroPay or PayRetailers.

 Regional Breakdown

 Geographic concentration matters more than headline country count.
-Trust Payments' strongest acquiring is UK and EU through the FCA and MFSA licenses respectively.
-Direct card acquiring across UK, Germany, Netherlands, France, Italy, Spain, Nordics.
+Trust Payments' strongest acquiring is UK and EU through the FCA and MFSA licenses respectively, with direct card acquiring across the UK, Germany, the Netherlands, France, Italy, Spain and the Nordics.
 Local methods that European players actually use are covered with depth: SEPA Direct Debit, iDEAL, Bancontact, SOFORT-equivalent, Trustly, Multibanco, Przelewy24.
-The US story is regulated gambling first, eCommerce second — six state gaming licenses and the US money transmission licensing matter for operators going through state regulators.
-For an MGA or UKGC-licensed operator with a Michigan or New Jersey expansion in the pipeline, Trust Payments is one of the few PSPs that has done that path repeatedly.
+The US story is regulated gambling first and eCommerce second, with state gaming vendor licenses (NJ, PA, CO, NV publicly named) and US money transmission licensing that matter for operators going through state regulators.
+For an MGA or UKGC-licensed operator with a Pennsylvania or New Jersey expansion in the pipeline, Trust Payments is one of the few PSPs that has done that path repeatedly.
 The thinness is everything outside UK/EU/US-regulated-gambling: Asia local methods, LATAM, Middle East and Africa local acquiring are partner-routed at best.

 Key Features for iGaming Operators